lhao03/lhao03.github.io/content/school/_index.md

 sort_by = "weight"
 +++

-As a computer science student minoring in biochemistry, you can expect me to have taken a wide range of courses from data structures and algorithms to environmental microbiology.
 Click on a course to learn more about my experience with it!
-I'll also include notes for some courses here.